ExpressLRS/Docs/docs/quick-start/binding.md

 Below are the different Binding Procedures for ExpressLRS.

 ## Unique Phrase

-You can elect a short and simple Binding Phrase for your devices prior to flashing or updating using the field in the [ExpressLRS Configurator](installing-configurator.md).
+You can select a short and simple Binding Phrase for your devices before flashing or updating using the field in the [ExpressLRS Configurator](installing-configurator.md).

 <figure markdown>
 ![Binding Phrase Field](../assets/images/bindingphrase-textfield.png)
 <figcaption>Binding Phrase Field</figcaption>
 </figure>

-Alternatively, you can also change the Binding Phrase via the WebUI if your device has WiFi-capabilities and already updated to ExpressLRS 3.0 or newer.
+Alternatively, you can also change the Binding Phrase via the WebUI if your device has WiFi capabilities and is already updated to ExpressLRS 3.0 or newer.
 See this [page](webui.md) for the WebUI User's Guide.

 <figure markdown>
 ![Binding Phrase Field WebUI](../assets/images/bindingphrase-webui.png)
 <figcaption>Binding Phrase Field in the WebUI</figcaption>
 </figure>

 We recommend using a **unique** phrase with at least 8 alpha-numeric characters.
-Best candidate is your Pilot Handle.
-This phrase need not to be complicated or super-secret as it isn't a password or encryption key.
+The best candidate is your Pilot Handle.
+This phrase need not be complicated or super-secret as it isn't a password or encryption key.

 ??? info "Is my binding phrase a secret?"
     No, just like what channel your VTX is on is not a secret.
 The binding phrase is not security, it is anti-collision.
-If everyone kept their VTX channel a secret, the chances of you blasting someone out of the sky accidentally is pretty high.
+If everyone kept their VTX channel a secret, the chances of you blasting someone out of the sky accidentally are pretty high.
 To provide the best chance of not interfering with other pilots and them not interfering with you, be sure you're not using the same dumb bind phrase as someone else.
 Express your style with a hilarious or saucy bind phrase.

 ## Traditional Binding